mkscala/image-builder/README.md

 - `RUNNABLE_DOCKERTAG`: Tag for the built Docker image
 - `RUNNABLE_DOCKER_BUILDOPTIONS`: other Docker build options

+## Multiple Repositories

+This supports checking out multiple repositories, with multiple commitishes, and deploy keys.
+Set the variable using `;` as the separator and it will download all of them.

+The following variables support multiple values:

+- `RUNNABLE_DEPLOYKEY`
+- `RUNNABLE_REPO`
+- `RUNNABLE_COMMITISH`

+NOTE: `RUNNABLE_REPO` and `RUNNABLE_COMMITISH` need to be a one-to-one correspondence for it to work correctly (does NOT assume `master` or any other value).

 ## Debugging the Builder

 If you need to debug the builder, you can set the environment variables, then additionally set `--rm -ti` as `run` options, and put `bash` on the end of the command after `runnable/image-builder`.
 This will dump you into a shell where you can run `./dockerBuild.sh` to manually run the build!